Blackadore Caye

 Blackadore Caye is a small island in Belize, west of Ambergris Caye, in the Caribbean Sea, not far from the Belize Barrier Reef.

-It was purchased by American actor Leonardo DiCaprio who intends to develop a highly sustainable eco-resort on the island.
+In 2005, Leonardo DiCaprio purchased Blackadore Caye, which is approximately 104 acres, for a reported $1.75 million.
 DiCaprio had originally discovered the island on a vacation in 2004 while staying at the ultra-luxury resort Cayo Espanto.
 DiCaprio purchased Blackadore Caye with Cayo Espanto owner Jeff Gram.

 DiCaprio's plan for the island involves the restorative development of an eco-resort.
 The vision of the project is to increase the biological health of species on the island and surrounding waters while serving as a luxury eco-resort to island guests.
 Sustainability goals include the resort being powered completely by renewable energy.